Ebonsignori/income-tax-calculator/README.md

 - Add other states / cities

-- Tax options {...key} error in console?

 - Verify PWA works offline for uncached states/cities

 # Later TODO

 Improve accessibility

+- Tax options {...key} error in console? may be a Next.js bug

+- Metadata only via tag, may be a Next.js bug